enginBozkurt/RemoteSLAM/README.md

     https://github.com/JakobEngel/dso

-    See more support on our Wiki page
+    See on our Wiki page: https://github.com/tau-adl/RemoteSLAM/wiki/DSO-and-LDSO-(mono)-calibrations-and-ROS-wrappers

 ROS wrappers (for real time implementations) are provided for both the sensors and the SLAM algorithms (where not available in the original repo).